-- (a) A developmental, initial training phase when the trainee acquires general theory and practice as qualifications at various levels (see WMO, 2015a); - (b) A supplementation phase, or specialist training, where the training is enhanced by learning about specific techniques and equipment (see Annexes 5.A to 5.D); - (c) A refresher training phase, where some years after formal training the specialist needs refresher training and updates on new techniques and equipment.
+- (a) A developmental, initial training phase when the trainee acquires general theory and practice at gradedas qualifications at various levels; (see WMO, 2015a); - (b) A supplementation phase, or specialist training, where the training is enhanced by learning about specific techniques and equipment; (see Annexes 5.A to 5.D);

+(c) A refresher training phase, where some years after formal training the specialist needs refresher training and updates on currentnew techniques and equipment.

-5.3.7.2 Initial training
+5.3.7.2 Training Initial training

 For instrument specialists, the initial training phase of technical education and training usually occurs partly in an external technical institute and partly in the training establishment of the NMHS where a basic course in meteorological instruments is taken.
-Note that technical or engineering education may extend over all WMO classification levels.
+Note that technical or engineering education may extend over bothall WMO classclassification levels.